deepstreamIO/deepstream.io-website/docs/10-docs/20-client-js/10-client.md

 ## Events

 ### connectionStateChanged
 Emitted every time the connectionstate changes.
 The connectionState is passed to the callback and can also be retrieved using <a href="#getConnectionState()">getConnectionState()</a>.
-A list of possible connection states is available [here](/tutorials/concepts/connectivity/#connection-states)
+A list of possible connection states is available [here](/docs/tutorials/concepts/connectivity#connection-states)

 ### error
 Aggregates all errors that are encountered.
 Some errors like `CONNECTION_ERROR` or `MESSAGE_PARSE_ERROR` are exlusively emitted by the client.
 Others like `ACK_TIMEOUT` or `VERSION_EXISTS` that relate to a specific Record, Event or RPC are emitted first by the object they relate to and are then forwarded to the client.
-You can find a list of all errors [here](/docs/common/errors/).

 ```javascript
 client.on('error', ( error, event, topic ) =>